runrig-coop/hedgerows/index.md

 didn't expect a second life-altering event, but in those three days I had witnessed a new shared awareness emerging about the role of the commons in both agriculture and technology.
-Four years of accelerating climate change, ongoing police violence, housing shortages, supply chain disruptions and a global pandemic had clearly shifted our attentions.
+Four years of accelerating climate change, ongoing police violence, supply chain disruptions, housing shortages, and a global pandemic had clearly shifted our attentions.

-It was during the Justice for Nature session that Samuel Oslund, then at the CAPÉ[^CAPE] and researcher at large, directed the conversation towards the Amish _Ordnung_, in essence a code of conduct or rules each community formulates for itself. _Ordnung_ does not ban technology outright, but prescribes a selection process that may include evaluation by community elders, probationary trial periods, and group consensus.
+It was during the Justice for Nature session that Samuel Oslund, an independent researcher then at the CAPÉ[^CAPE] farming cooperative in Île de Montréal, directed the conversation towards the Amish _Ordnung_, in essence a code of conduct or rules each community formulates for itself. _Ordnung_ does not ban technology outright, but prescribes a selection process that may include evaluation by community elders, probationary trial periods, and group consensus.
 From our superficial understanding, we saw it as a means of socializing technology adoption, with localized control and intent.
 The entire community took ownership of any externalities (if they could still be called that), and through collective action they could adjust course at any time.
 Sam's comments yielded the following prompt from our facilitator, Dr. LaKisha Odom, Scientific Program Director at FFAR:[^LaKisha] "Could GOAT develop a technological assessment framework to help developers consider the impacts of their technologies on nature?"

 [^LaKisha]: https://foundationfar.org/about/people/lakisha-odom/
 [^CAPE]: https://cape.coop/